 Mind the Gap

-1/3rd of people with vaginas are infrequently having an orgasm when they have sex.
+One-third of people with vaginas are infrequently orgasming when they have sex.
 (Infrequent is defined as having an orgasm 50% of the time or less...sometimes never!)
 The gap exists between heterosexual and LGBTQ+ people: 66% of heterosexual people with vaginas orgasm frequently whereas 73% of people with vaginas within the LGBTQ+ community do.
 But don’t worry—we’re here to help.

 The takeaway?
 Knowing and understanding your anatomy, talking with your partner, body confidence, and a willingness to try new positions are all related to how often you orgasm.

 Now that we’ve covered what the orgasm gap is, you might be wondering what steps you can take to avoid falling into the orgasm gap.
 Let’s start at the very beginning.

 a climax of sexual excitement, characterized by feelings of pleasure centered in the genitals

 That’s true, in many cases.
 Merriam Webster never leads us astray.
 However, it is important to note that the genitals are not the only body part involved in achieving various types of orgasm.
 More specifically, orgasms are characterized by the rhythmic contraction and relaxation of muscles as a result of stimulation and arousal.
 Those muscles may be in several different erogenous zones, not just the genitals.